Sparrow-Coding/main/README.md

 | Series_Complete_Pop_pct_agegroup | float64 |Agegroup of people who received the complete series|
 | Booster_Doses_Vax_pct_agegroup | float64 |Agegroup of people who received booster  |
 | Second_Booster_Vax_pct_agegroup | float64 | Agegroup of people who received the second booster|

+Conclusion / Recommendation
+To sum up, the vaccination rate is satisfactory.
+And since the number of people who have completed the entire vaccination series is higher than the weekly new positive Covid-19 cases.
+It is believed that the Covid-19 situation has finally brought under control now.

+(a.)
+Which state has the lowest/highest vaccination rate?
+How can we cater for the need of vaccination based on the state population and positive Covid-19 cases?

+Wyoming, Guam, North Dakota, Alaska, Vermont, South Dakota have the lowest vaccination rate.
+While California, Texas, New York, Florida and Pennsylvania have the highest vaccination rate.
+These states are typically categorized by their greater population density.
+The government should take the ratio of population and confirmed Covid-19 cases into account in order to reevaluate the need of vaccination.

+(b.)
+Which age group has the lowest/highest vaccination rate?
+If so, how can we better cater for the age group that has the lowest vaccination rate?

+Of the entire population, the age group 0–12 has the lowest vaccination rate, which is also known as the infants and toddlers.
+Meanwhile, age group 25–49, 50–64, 65+ have the highest vaccination rate among all.

+Vaccine companies, such as Pfizer, should provide a vaccine that tailored for children > 12, with a smaller dose of COVID-19 vaccine than teens and adults, so as to minimize the adverse effects that parents were concerning.

+(c.)
+What is the vaccination trend looking like for the next 3 months?

+It is predicted that the number of people who will have completed the vaccination will more or less reach to plateau in the next 3 months.
+However, the number of new receival of the 1st dose and the boosters will significantly plummet and perhaps reach to a bottom.

+(d.)Is there a high demand for booster doses throughout 2020–2022?

+Relatively yes, the number of people completing booster doses increased drastically from 2021–10 to 2022–02, but the growth is expected to slow down after then and reach to a plateau soon.

+(e.)
+In which period did the demand for vaccination (administered dose / boosters) seem to decline?

+The accumulative number of administered dose 1 completion slowed down drastically from 2021–01 to 2022–12.
+The demand for administered dose 1 dropped drastically after 2022 November.
+While the boosters share more or less the same patterns with administered dose 1.